 - 1. The paper will be organized as follows: a title page, introduction, definitions of the concept, definition and indepth discussion of two different perspectives of the same selected concept, comparison and contrast of the perspectives, an application to your nursing practice, a conclusion, and a reference list. - 2.
 A literature review which incorporates the definitions from the first paper with a discussion of these definitions.
 Further research which gains a variety of at least two perspectives on the chosen concept must be included.
-You will need to scan several pieces of literature to select at least six to eight literature sources to use in your paper. - 4.
+You will need to scan several pieces of literature to select at least six to eight literature sources to use in your paper. - 3.
 A minimum of 2 references are to be primary sources, each perspective must have 1 primary source.
-(A primary source is literature written by the person who conducted the research or proposed the theory, model or framework.)
+A primary source is literature written by the person who conducted the research or proposed the theory, model or framework.

 A secondary source is a description of a study or studies prepared by someone other than the original author.

 Your literature review should use primary sources whenever possible.
 Some secondary sources may be used; your textbooks are an example of secondary sources but are not appropriate to use for a literature review.
 For the purposes of this concept paper, secondary sources such as journal articles that discuss or apply someone's work can be used.
 The original author should also be consulted.

-Dictionaries or encyclopedias can be used for definitions, but they are not to be part of the six to eight sources for exploring the concept. - 5.
-Your paper must follow APA guidelines for format and content. - 6.
-The text of the paper must be between 9 to 10 pages in total. - 7.
-The paper must be submitted to receive a mark for the course. - 8.
-To ensure security of your paper, please submit your paper to your tutor on the due date, do not submit them to the tutor's mailbox or desk.
-If your paper is late, 10 marks will be deducted for each school day it is late.
-Extensions are granted in exceptional situations (e.g., illness with a medical note, bereavement, etc.) and must be requested at least 24 hours before the deadline from your Course leader. - 9.
-Two copies of the paper are to be submitted.
-The tutor will retain one paper. - 10.
+Dictionaries or encyclopedias can be used for definitions, but they are not to be part of the six to eight sources for exploring the concept.

+- 4. Your paper must follow APA guidelines for format (margins & font size will be checked) and content. - 5.
+The text of the paper must be between 9 to 10 pages in total. - 6.
+The paper must be submitted to receive a mark for the course. - 7.
+To ensure security of your paper, please submit one copy of your paper to your tutor on the due date in class.
+The other copy will be sent electronically for 08:30 of the scheduled due date.
+If your paper is late, 10 marks will be deducted for each day it is late.
+Extensions are granted in exceptional situations (e.g., illness with a medical note, bereavement, etc.) and must be requested at least 24 hours before the deadline from your Course leader. - 8.
+Two copies of the paper are to be submitted, one hard copy and one electronic version.
+The tutor will retain one paper. - 9.
 Marks will be assigned according to three criteria: content, structure or organization and mechanics of writing.
 The paper will be marked out of 100.
 See marking scheme criteria on the following page.
-Late marks are deducted from the paper mark and not from the total course. - 11.
-Students may be asked to discuss aspects of their paper with their group. - 12.
+Late marks are deducted from the paper mark and not from the total course. - 10.
+Students may be asked to discuss aspects of their paper with their group. - 11.
 25% will be deducted from the final grade of this paper for plagiarism.